 - Office of Systemic Risk Management

-BSP Governor Benjamin E. Diokno is the current co-chair of FSB-RCGA, serving a two-year term until June 30, 2021.
+BSP Governor Benjamin E. Diokno is the current co-chair of FSB-RCGA, serving another two-year term until June 30, 2023.
 The FSB is an international institution that recommends risk and prudential standards for the financial markets.

-Read more.
-Deputy Governor Shri B.P.
-Kanungo of the Reserve Bank of India co-chairs the FSB-RCGA.
+Deputy Governor M. Rajeshwar Rao of the Reserve Bank of India co-chairs the FSB-RCGA.